dendibakh/dendibakh.github.io/_posts/contests/2021-03-27-Summary-of-contest-4-part2.md

 }
 ```

-The last step is to interchange the loops over `c` and loops over `r` and with this, the accesses to arrays `delta_y` and `smoothedim` becomes sequential.
+The last step is to interchange the loops over `c` and loops over `r` and with this, the accesses to arrays `delta_y` and `smoothedim` become sequential.

 One contestant noticed that it is convenient to keep the arrays `delta_x` and `delta_y` as positive values, since this simplifies the processing in the function `non_max_supp`.
 A simple `abs(smoothedim[index+cols] - smoothedim[index-cols])` while processing the data in the loop does the trick.